Mechanical Engineering Technology: Bachelor

 Yasser El Okda, PhD Mechanical Engineering, Virginia Polytechnic Institute and State University, USA

-Dubai Men's
+Dubai Campus

-Akram Joda, PhD Mechanical engineering, University of Leeds, UK
+Akram Joda, PhD Mechanical Engineering, University of Leeds, UK

 Najeeb Khan, PhD Mechanical Engineering, Kakatiya University, India